The constant term of tempered functions on a real spherical space: Notation

 From now on, we assume that $Z$ is real spherical, that is, there is a choice of $\sP$ such that $P\cdot z_0$ is open in $Z$. \begin{rem} Notice that $\sP(\C) \sH(\C)$ is Zariski open and hence dense in $\sG(\C)$ as $\sG$ was assumed to be connected.
 Thus, any other choice $\sP'$ of $\sP$, with $P'\cdot z_0$ open, is conjugate to $\sP$ under $\sH$. \end{rem} We now recall the local structure theorem for real spherical varieties (cf.~\cite[Theorem~2.3]{kks0} or \cite[Corollary~4.12]{kk}; see also \cite{brion-luna,knop} for preceding versions in the complex case), which asserts that there is a unique parabolic subgroup $\sQ \supset \sP$ endowed with a Levi decomposition $\sQ=\sL \ltimes \sU$, defined over $\R$, such that

 where $\sL_{\rm n}$ denotes the connected normal subgroup of $\sL$ generated by all unipotent elements defined over $\R$.

-\begin{rem} (a) The Lie algebra $\gl_{\rm n}$ is the sum of all non-compact simple ideals of $\gl$. (b) As mentioned above, $\sQ$ is the unique parabolic subgroup above $\sP$ with properties (\ref{lst1}) - (\ref{lst3}).
+\begin{rem} (a) The Lie algebra $\gl_{\rm n}$ is the sum of all non-compact simple non-abelian ideals of $\gl$. (b) As mentioned above, $\sQ$ is the unique parabolic subgroup containing $\sP$ with properties (\ref{lst1}) - (\ref{lst3}).
 Slightly differently, we could have defined $\sQ$ via \cite[Lemma 3.7]{kkss} which asserts

 The group $\sL_{\sH}$ is uniquely determined by $\sQ$ and we recall from \cite[Lemma 13.5]{kk} that $\sL_{\sH}$ is an invariant of $\sZ$, i.e., its $\sH$-conjugacy class is defined over $\R$.
 In contrast to $L_H$, the Levi subgroup $L$ is only unique up to conjugation with elements from $U$ which stabilize $L_H$.
 In this regard, we note that it is quite frequent that $L_H$ is trivial and then $L$ could be an arbitrary Levi of $Q$.
-For later purposes of compactifications, we will only use those choices of $L$ which are obtained from the constructive proof of the local structure theorem (cf.~\cite[Subsection~2.1]{kks0}).
-In case $\sZ$ is quasi-affine, this means that $\gl$ is defined as the centralizer of a generic hyperbolic element of $\gg^*$ which is contained in $(\gh +\gn)^\perp$ (see the constructive proof of the local structure theorem in \cite{kks}). \end{rem}
+For later purposes of compactifications, we will only use those choices of $L$ which are obtained from the constructive proof of the local structure theorem (cf.~\cite[Sect. ~2.1]{kks0} or \cite[Sect.
+4]{kk}).
+In case $\sZ$ is quasi-affine, this means that $\gl$ is defined as the centralizer of a generic hyperbolic element of $\gg^*$ which is contained in $(\gh +\gn)^\perp$ (see the constructive proof of the local structure theorem in \cite{kks0} or \cite{kk}). \end{rem}